collectiveaccess/ProvidenceDocs/_source/providence/user/reporting/expressions.rst

 .. note:: Prior to version 1.8 logical operators were required to be upper-case only.
 Both upper and lower-case operators are now allowed.

-Additional comparison operators
+Additional Comparison Operators
 -------------------------------

 The comparison operators shown above are useful but limited.
 There are a couple of additional ones that are really where the action is :-) They are:

-The "IN" operator
+The "IN" Operator
 -----------------
 "IN" lets you compare a value to a list of values.
 It returns true if ANY value in the list matches the value you are comparing.
 For example: